Slowdeb/Tryhackme/Mr Robot.md

 ![hashsite](https://user-images.githubusercontent.com/76821053/185800020-6092c907-6b53-4b24-9120-d7adfb2b5eb2.png)

-With the hash decrypted i can now try and access user "robot" on the target system but i need the shell to be interactive:
+With the hash decrypted we can now access user "robot" on the target system but the shell must be interactive:

 We can use this python string in order to get an interactive shell: